DamianWiacek/GameFinder/README.md

            ([UserEmailAddress]
            ,[Subject]
            ,[Message]
-           ,[IsSent]
-           ,[UserId])
+           ,[IsSent])
-		   select i.Email, 'Greetings from GameFinder Team', 'Welcome to GameFinder, we hope you will find lot of games here!',0, i.UserId
+		   select i.Email, 'Greetings from GameFinder Team', 'Welcome to GameFinder, we hope you will find lot of games here!',0

     FROM inserted i;
-END;
 ```